hchoi2139/analysis/README.md

-This repository provides a comprehensive summary of real and complex analysis in mathematics, aimed at individuals interested in enhancing their understanding of these fundamental mathematical concepts.
+This repository provides a comprehensive summary of mathematics, aimed at individuals interested in enhancing their understanding of these fundamental mathematical concepts.